With proper care and maintenance, the natural teeth that you have in your mouth, will last a lifetime.

 Removing a lower incisor tooth with their short single root will take less time generally than a molar in the upper jaw.

-A molar has up to 3 roots and access to that tooth can be more difficult.
+A molar has up to 3 roots and access to that tooth can be more difficult as it is at the back of the mouth.

 Before the extraction begins it may take 10-15 minutes to get you and the dentist ready for the extraction, including numbing the area with anesthetic.